commonlyjs/commonly/README.md

 Overview
 ---------
 > Keep in mind that not everything is implemented yet.
-Remember to always install with @next tag for the latest version of package.
+> Remember to install each package with a `@next` tag ( e.g. `npm install @commonly/math@next`) as there are not stable releases just yet.
 > See what's done and what's next on the [roadmap](#roadmap).

 ### Why Commonly?